Shelly and Stuart Topham at Infinity Coffee, Helderberg Nature Reserve

 Digital stamp card

-QR code at the counter.
+QR code at the trailer.
 Customers collect stamps in their browser.
-No app download required.
+No app download required — works anywhere Infinity Coffee trades.

 AI monthly report

-Automated analysis of programme health, customer behaviour, and specific named recommendations each month.
+Automated analysis of programme health, customer behaviour, and specific actionable recommendations each month.

 Vendor dashboard

-Real-time visibility of enrolled customers, stamp counts, and who's close to their R30 reward.
+Real-time visibility of enrolled customers, stamp counts, and who's getting close to their reward.

 Follow Infinity Coffee